How to Install a Dryer Electrical Cord

-Electric clothes dryers typically are sold without power cords attached, and as annoying as it may be, there's a good reason for this omission.
+Electric clothes dryers are usually sold without power cords attached, and as annoying as that may be, there's a good reason for this omission.
 In 1996, the National Electrical Code (NEC) changed the requirements for electric dryer wiring and cord connections.
-The old cords had 3-prong plugs that fit 3-slot wall outlets.
+The old cords had three-prong plugs that fit three-slot wall outlets.
 In three-prong cords, there were two hot wires, with the third wire serving as both the neutral and the ground connection.
 To make this work, the dryer was configured so that the chassis' ground connection was "jumpered" to the neutral connection by means of a small metal strap in the connection box.

-The good news is that the NEC (and most local building codes) permits the use of 3-prong cords in houses that have the old style of dryer outlet.
-And since your dryer might be older or newer than your outlet, dryer manufacturers don't bother giving you a cord because it might not work for your situation.
+The NEC (and most local building codes) still permit the use of three-prong dryer cords in houses that have the old style of dryer outlet.
+And since your dryer might be older or newer than your outlet, dryer manufacturers don't bother giving you an appliance cord because it might not work for your situation.
 That's why the cords are sold separately.

-This project shows you how to install a new 4-prong dryer cord for use with a 4-slot outlet, which has been the standard for many years.
-Alternatively, if you have a new or newish dryer set up for a 4-prong cord but your house has an old 3-slot dryer outlet, you can simply convert the dryer from 4-prong to 3-prong wiring and install a 3-prong cord.
+This project shows you how to install a new four-prong dryer cord for use with a four-slot outlet, which has been the standard for more than 20 years.
+Alternatively, if your house has an old three-slot dryer outlet, you can install a three-prong dryer cord on your new dryer to make it compatible with a three-slot dryer outlet.

 - Screwdriver or nut driver

-- UL-listed, 4-prong dryer cord (must match amperage rating for dryer and outlet; most are 30-amp)
+- UL-listed, four-prong dryer cord (must match amp rating for dryer and outlet; most are 30-amp)

-- Strain-relief fitting (must be appropriate size and shape for cord)
+- Strain-relief fitting (must be an appropriate size and shape for the cord)

 Insert the dryer cord into the hole near the terminal block.
 Secure the green cord wire under the ground screw on the dryer body.
 Tighten the ground screw firmly with the screwdriver or nut driver.

-Set the cover plate into place over the terminal block and secure it with its screws.
-Make sure all dryer controls are OFF, and plug in the dryer to the 4-slot outlet.
+Set the cover plate into place over the terminal block, and secure it with its mounting screws.
+Make sure all dryer controls are off and plug in the dryer to the four-slot outlet.
 Turn on the dryer and test it for proper function.